VNG-Realisatie/nlx/docs/README.md

 # NLX documentation site
 The NLX documentation site is a resource for developers developing applications that on the NLX network.

+This site is generated with [Hugo](https://gohugo.io/), a static site generator written in Go.

 The current `master` version of the documentation is deployed at [docs.nlx.io](https://docs.nlx.io/)

 ## Viewing the documentation of your local branch